gmreburn/AmplitudeExperimentSDK/readme.md

 ```

 ## Usage with extra context
 Set context with ExperimentUser when you initialize the SDK, it will be used for every request to retreive variants.
+The ExperimentUser can impact the value of the variant.

 ```c#
 public async Task DoThing()